blhwong/friendly-giggle/README.md

 Pet cam user that identifies authorized users and establishes connection to video feed.
 This project is intended to run alongside [pet-cam-aa](https://github.com/wongbros/automatic-adventure).

 ## Description
 A web application that securely connects a user with their pet over web cam.
-A user can enter the email of the Google account used to log into [pet-cam-aa](https://github.com/wongbros/automatic-adventure) and a whitelisted phone number attached to that account.
+A user can enter the e-mail of the Google account used to log into [pet-cam-aa](https://github.com/wongbros/automatic-adventure) and a whitelisted phone number attached to that account.
 Once you click the Connect button, the web application will validate the information and produce a hashed URL to the video feed that will be texted to the whitelisted number.

 Identifier
 ----